The US has admitted it 'probably' had a role in the Mosul air strikes that killed 200 civilians

 Getty

-Washington has “not decided to tolerate greater risk of civilian casualties”, he said, adding that the particularly high toll of the al Jadida incident could be due to Isis rigging the buildings with explosives or purposefully using residents as human shields.
+Washington had “not decided to tolerate greater risk of civilian casualties”, he said, adding that the particularly high toll of the al-Jadida incident could be due to Isis rigging the buildings with explosives or purposefully using residents as human shields.

 US munitions used in Mosul should not have been capable of bringing down an entire building and a fuller and more complicated explanation would be available in time, he said.

-Militants planned the incident to “impact the civilians, to inflame the public and to convey a wrong message to the world that the joint forces and the international coalition are behind the killing and bombings,” Brigadier General Yahya Rasool told reporters.
+Militants planned the incident to “impact the civilians, to inflame the public and to convey a wrong message to the world that the joint forces and the international coalition are behind the killing and bombings”, Brig Gen Yahya Rasool told reporters.

 Six months later, jihadi fighters now hold onto just a quarter of the city on the western bank of the River Tigris that cuts through Mosul from north to south, but the fighting has come at a heavy price for both civilians and ground troops.

-Speaking to reporters in Geneva, the UN’s human rights office, Rupert Colville, said the agency has tallied the deaths of at least 307 people between February 17 and March 22, including 140 from the March 17 air strike.
+Speaking to reporters in Geneva, Rupert Colville from the UN’s human rights office said the agency has tallied the deaths of at least 307 people between 17 February and 22 March, including 140 from the 17 March air strike.

 Around 400,000 people are thought to still be trapped by fighting, the UN says, and the battle is expected to continue for several more weeks.